 The biggest challenge in creating any educational escape room is determining what content will be used for the puzzles and how it will relate to the activity's objectives.
 Another challenge is determining what tools to use to create it.
 Fortunately, Google has several tools that make this possible, including Google Sites, Forms, Slides, Docs, and Sheets.
 Besides the advantage of being free, the Google tools are available from any computer when you log in to your Google account.
 This guide provides resources on how creating an online escape room may be accomplished.

-The first step is to create a Google account if you still need one.
+The first step is creating a Google account if you still need one.
 You may sign up for one at: https://support.google.com/accounts/answer/27441?hl=en.
 Once you have signed up, you will have access to a Gmail email account as well as the Google tools previously mentioned.

-Select the links on the left to learn more about the tools used and how to put it all together for an online escape.
+Select the links on the left to learn more about the tools used and how to put them all together for an online escape.

 NOTE: When creating an online escape room, be sure to consider accessibility issues that may occur.
 You can also contact us at the IDEA Hub to help create one.
 402-280-3646 or email@example.com.